austinjhunt/vqe-ising/README.md

-# Implementing the Variational Quantum Eigensolver (VQE) Algorithm and Quantum Approximate Optimization Algorithm (OAOA) Using [Qiskit](https://qiskit.org)
+# Implementing the Variational Quantum Eigensolver (VQE) Algorithm Using [Cirq](https://quantumai.google/cirq/)

-This is a final project for [CS 8395 - Special Topics: Introduction to Quantum Computing]() at [Vanderbilt University](https://vanderbilt.edu) taught by [Dr. Chuck Easttom](http://www.chuckeasttom.com/)
+This VQE implementation with Cirq was put together for a final project for [CS 8395 - Special Topics: Introduction to Quantum Computing]() at [Vanderbilt University](https://vanderbilt.edu) taught by [Dr. Chuck Easttom](http://www.chuckeasttom.com/)

 ## Problem Statement